 I always have one with me along with a shaker bottle, whether I’m just going out for a quick errand or on the road for a few hours.
-I usually have water with me as well, but that is usually as close as the nearest gas station.
+I usually have water with me as well, but if not, that is usually as close as the nearest gas station.

 Here are my standards for a great shake:

 - Substantial enough to be a meal replacement (approx. 240+ calories).

 - Protein should be a grade 7 undenatured whey (From New Zealand preferably)